linwoodc3/gdeltPyR/README.md

 1. Added geodataframe output; can be easily converted into a shapefile or [choropleth](https://en.wikipedia.org/wiki/Choropleth_map) visualization.
 2. Added continuous integration testing for Windows, OSX, and Linux (Ubuntu)
 3. Normalized columns output; export data with SQL ready columns (no special characters, all lowercase)
+4. Choosing between the native-english or translated-to-english datasets from GDELT v2.

 ```python
 import gdelt